18F/18f.gsa.gov/_posts/2016-03-18-how-user-archetypes-informed-the-draft-us-web-design-standards.md

 The MacGyver is a back end developer who has been charged with front end design and development, despite protests.
-This person has to produce web pages despite their lack of experience with the persnickety inconsistencies of browser rendering — CSS is their nemesis
+This person has to produce web pages despite their lack of experience with the persnickety inconsistencies of browser rendering — CSS is their nemesis.

 #### Why they’re using the Draft Standards